ATTORNEYS SPECIALIZING IN SSDI FOR CHILDREN

 - Disabled before age 22.

-- Have a parent that receives social security benefits or a has parent that died during the time the parent was eligible for social security benefits.
+- Have a parent who receives social security benefits or a has parent who died when the parent was eligible for social security benefits.

 If the child has been disabled since birth (or childhood) and is from a low-income family, the child is eligible only for SSI.